-- 98-104.
-Taupō District Council provides wastewater services for 12 towns and communities in the district.
-All of these plants, except Turangi, discharge treated wastewater to land prior rather than discharging directly to water. - 99-105.
-In Türangi the current wastewater system takes treated wastewater and discharges it to a wetland (the South Taupo Wetland), which leads into the Hangarito Stream which connects to Lake Taupō.
-The community has raised concerns over current disposal and its impacts on the waters of Lake Taupō which is a taonga for the whole community. - There has been environmental degradation of this wetland, however these issues are driven by other factors, and the environmental impact of wastewater discharge has been determined to be "less than minor".
-However, there remain significant cultural community concerns with the current discharge approach. - 401.107.
+- 97. Taupō District Council provides wastewater services for 12 towns and communities in the district.
+All of these plants, except Turangi, discharge treated wastewater to land prior rather than discharging directly to water. - 98.
+In Tūrangi the current wastewater system takes treated wastewater and discharges it to a wetland (the South Taupo Wetland), which leads into the Hangarito Stream which connects to Lake Taupō.
+The community has raised concerns over current disposal and its impacts on the waters of Lake Taupō which is a taonga for the whole community. - 99.
+There has been environmental degradation of this wetland, however these issues are driven by other factors, and the environmental impact of wastewater discharge has been determined to be "less than minor".
+However, there remain significant cultural concerns with the current discharge approach. - 100.
 In 2018, Council agreed to work with local iwi and hapū to look at alternative options for a long-term solution that addresses these cultural concerns.
-Historically Council has balanced these concerns by discharging to land which is the norm for the other 12 sites across the district. - 402-108.
+Historically Council has balanced these concerns by discharging to land which is the norm for the other 12 sites across the district. - 101.
 A council / hapū steering group is still processing work to identify an alternative land discharge solution.
 Positive progress has been made.
 This process will continue, and a recommendation will be presented to Council.
-However, Council needs a short- to medium-term solution (in the next few years) for the long-term plan.
-The current Tūrangi Wastewater Treatment Plant continues to operate with permission under an expired discharge consent pending renewal, and Waikato Regional Council are not providing any further time extensions. - There are several issues still to be worked through with any future land disposal options.
+However, Council needs a short- to medium-term solution for the long-term plan.
+The current Tūrangi Wastewater Treatment Plant continues to operate under an expired discharge consent, and Waikato Regional Council are not providing any further time extensions. - 102.
+While discharging to land has significant benefits there have also been advancements in wastewater management techniques, for example the use of artificial wetlands to improve wastewater treatment and reduce environmental impacts. - 103.
+There are several issues still to be worked through with any future land disposal options.
 These include concerns over the resilience of a large new pipe network, potential large running costs related to pumping, and securing a reasonable lease for disposal land.
 Council will also need to understand better if this option is simply shifting the problem rather than rectifying it, to do this Council will continue to work closely with iwi and hapū through the established steering group to develop and design the options and understand their impacts.
-These ideas will need further development in partnerships with Iwi (over the next two years).
+These ideas will need further development in partnerships with lwi (over the next two years).

-&lt;sup>11 Council meeting on 24 April 2018.
+Council meeting on 24 April 2018.